In cooperation with Schwarzwald Tourismus GmbH

 7. Federweisser and onion tart in the Tauber Valley

 On the Kaiserstuhl, sun terrace follows sun terrace.
 Here, not only exotic plant species and rare animals feel at home, but above all the vines that stretch in long rows through the gentle hills.
 In autumn, in addition to the wine cellars and inns, the ostriches open their doors to entertain you in a family atmosphere.
 In addition to the regional cuisine, there are many other things to experience here.
 For example, a torchlight wine hike on the Achkarrer Schlossberg.
 With your own torches you light your way to a total of four wine stations, at each of which you will be served a wine from the region.
 Or you can make yourself comfortable with your wine glass in the vinotheque "Miriams GeschmackSache" in Ihringen am Kaiserstuhl.
 Readings are held here regularly, for example by author Hannes Finkbeiner.
-Location of his book "Mörderische Auslese" (Murderous Selection) is the region around the Kaiserstuhl and one or the other of the wines described will certainly look familiar to you.
+The setting for his book "Mörderische Auslese" (Murderous Selection) is the region around the Kaiserstuhl, and one or two of the wines described will certainly look familiar to you.
 More experiences in the Kaiserstuhl Nature Garden can be found at here.

 South of the Kaiserstuhl rises another vineyard on the Baden Wine Route, where the Romans already cultivated their wine in 888 AD: the 120-meter-high Tuniberg.
 Nestled among green vines here are picturesque villages and gardens, ideal for a short rest on a hike through the vineyards.
 The region is one of the warmest and sunniest in Germany and spoils its visitors with many golden days even in autumn.
 By the way, you can also enjoy these quite excellently during a boat trip across the Rhine.
 For example, on one of the autumnal trips of the Breisacher Fahrgast-Schifffahrt.
 Whether "Wies'n Schmankerln" or "Father Rhine".
 From on board, you can enjoy an excellent view of the vineyards on the Eckartsberg and the slopes of the Kaiserstuhl while enjoying roast venison, venison goulash, dumplings and a glass of wine.
 More information about the Breisacher Fahrgast-Schifffahrt can be found at here.